NaeliaSalas/u05-group3/README.md

 ```bash
   php artisan migrate:fresh --seed
 ```
-You should now be able to see all table with data in the database.
+You should now be able to see all tables with data in the database.

 We have the following tables: